The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 Instructions

-- Line a 20 cm (8 inch) spring-form or loose-bottom cake tin with baking paper.
+- Line an 8-inch (20 cm) spring-form or loose-bottom cake pan with parchment paper.

 To make the crust: